 Good final year project reports almost always have a long list of references.
 Of course, it’s not just about the numbers, but a lack of references is a sure sign that something is not right.
 Conversely, a long list of reputable looking references reassures the reader that you researched adequately and that you are able to back up what you have written with credible sources.

 References should be formatted neatly and consistently.
 The preferred style of referencing in electrical engineering is usually the IEEE style.
 Whatever style of references you are using in a document (IEEE, APA, Harvard, etc), you should look up the style guidelines to make sure you’re formatting them correctly.
-For IEEE style references, complete details are provided in the IEEE Style Manual (the description of references begins on page 5).
+For IEEE style references, complete details are provided in the IEEE Editorial Style Manual (the description of references begins on page 5).
 Note that the full IEEE Editorial Style Manual is available here, but be warned: it’s a hefty tome!

 The appendix (or appendices) of your report provides a place where you can provide additional reference material for the reader without disturbing the narrative flow of the main text.
 Examples of things that people often include in an appendix are: